 The state of Ohio is very strict when it comes to handicap parking permit violations.
 Anyone who parks in a handicap parking space without a disabled parking pass will be fined anywhere from $250 to $500.

 Anyone who misrepresents themselves as being disabled in order to receive a disabled parking pass will also be subject to penalties.
 Those penalties include confiscation of the handicap placard and the revocation of future privileges of obtaining a handicap placard or license plate.

 Parking Pass Requirements

-To be eligible for a handicap parking permit in Ohio, you must meet the following requirements, as certified by a doctor:
+To be eligible for an Ohio handicap parking permit, you must meet the following requirements, as certified by a doctor: